FGtatsuro/ansible-android/README.md

 The variables we can use in this role.

-NOTE: All variables are valid on only Linux.
-On OSX, they aren't used.

 |name|description|type|default|
 |---|---|---|---|
 |android_home|Home directory of Android.<br>You should also set this value as environment `ANDROID_HOME`.|str|/opt/android|